Explicit estimates for the sum $\sum_{k=0}^{n} k! {n\choose k}^2 (-1)^{k}$: Introduction

 \section{Introduction}

 We are interested in estimating the binomial sum

 for $n=0,1,2,\ldots$.
 The sum \eqref{summa} appears as a special value of the Pad\'e polynomial

-the denominator polynomial in the Pad\'e identity $Q_{n}(t)E(t) - P_{n}(t)=R_{n}(t)$ of the Euler's factorial series $E(t) = \sum_{k=0}^{\infty} k! t^k$, see \cite{AMLOTA2023} and \cite{TAWA2018}.
+the denominator polynomial in the Pad\'e identity $Q_{n}(x)E(x) - P_{n}(x)=R_{n}(x)$ of the Euler's factorial series $E(x) = \sum_{k=0}^{\infty} k! x^k$, see \cite{AMLOTA2023} and \cite{TAWA2018}.

 Our interest in the sum \eqref{summa} is motivated by the works \cite{AMLOTA2023} and \cite{TAWA2018}, which consider arithmetic properties of the $p$-adic values the Euler's factorial series at integer points.
 In particular, the sum \eqref{summa} is linked to the value $E(1) = \sum_{k=0}^{\infty} k!$, which is conjecturally transcendental even its irrationality is an open problem.
-The Pad'e approximation method used in \cite{AMLOTA2023} and \cite{TAWA2018} needs a good knowledge of the upper estimates of the values of the polynomials $Q_n(t)$ and $P_n(t)$.
-Let $t\in \mathbb{R} \setminus \{0\}$.
-In \cite{AMLOTA2023} it is proved that
+The Pad\'e approximation method used in \cite{AMLOTA2023} and \cite{TAWA2018} needs a good knowledge of the upper estimates of the values of the polynomials $Q_n(x)$ and $P_n(x)$.
+Let $x\in \mathbb{R} \setminus \{0\}$.
+From \cite{AMLOTA2023} we may find an explicit bound

-However, bound \eqref{QRAJA} is not optimal at $t=1$.
-In fact, a numerical evidence shows that $|Q_{n}(1)|$ is bounded by $n!$ up to $n=10^4$.
-This supports the folklore expectation, see Kooman and Tijdeman \cite{KoomanTijdeman1990}, that $|Q_{n}(1)| \le n!$ for all $n=0,1,2,\ldots$.
+Although bound \eqref{QRAJA} is almost the best possible for $x<0$, it is not optimal for $x>0$, in particular at $x=1$.

 A further motivation comes from the fact that the Pad\'e polynomial \eqref{padepol} is intimately related to a Laguerre polynomial

 via